-Didn’t plan ahead for Employee Appreciation Day this Friday, March 2?
+Didn’t plan ahead for Employee Appreciation Day which occurs the first Friday in March?
 Or are you just looking for anytime employee appreciation ideas to help you and your team brainstorm for the coming months?

 We’ve got you covered!